bimangle/forge-author-samples/README.md

 ForgeAuthor provides a 30-day full-functional trial period, but the free functionality of the ForgeAuthor after the trial period is still available.

+# How to purchase licenses?

+Please contact liuyongsheng@msn.com or bimangle@aliyun.com